Diego Fajardo Chacón

 Diego Fajardo Chacón was a Spanish military officer and governor of the Philippines, from August 11, 1644 to July 25, 1653.

 Background

-A knight of the Order of Santiago, Diego Fajardo was an illustrious scion of the house of the Marqués de los Vélez and a nephew of a previous Philippine Governor, Alonso Fajardo de Entenza, who had held the position from 1618 to 1624.
+A knight of the Order of Santiago, Diego Fajardo belonged to the house of the Marqués de los Vélez and was a nephew of the previous Philippine Governor, Alonso Fajardo de Entenza, who had held the position from 1618 to 1624.

 Fajardo Chacón had been reared in the family of Emmanuel Philibert, Duke of Savoy, whose captain of the guard he had been.
 His valor in war led to promotions, both military and political.
 He became governor of Perpiñán (Perpignan) and of the Islas Terceras (Azores).

 His character was assessed by his near-contemporary, the historian Fray Casimiro Díaz: